• Fall Recipes

 • It's quick.
 It only takes about 10 minutes to prepare and 8 minutes to cook.

 • The cheese!
-The melty Manchego cheese is quite delicious.
-Allowing it get golden brown on the top creates even better flavor!
+Shredded Manchego melts beautifully, and letting it brown just slightly on top creates even better flavor.

 • Marinara sauce: Store bought from a jar or homemade will work equally great for this.
 Alternatively, ranch dressing would be good too!